-It is recommended to the Academic Board
+It is recommended that the University Affairs Board concur with the prospective recommendation of the Academic Board

 - 1. THAT the Project Planning Report, dated September 14, 2011, for the Goldring Centre for High Performance Sport at the St. George campus be approved in principle to accommodate the activities and functions as described. - 2.
-THAT the project scope for Goldring Centre for High Performance Sport, comprising approximately 6,700 net assignable square metres (or 11,189 gross square metres) plus a portion of shared site servicing and a central elevator/stair core, to be constructed concurrently with the Goldring Centre as the first phase of a future Tower, be approved at a provisional total project cost of \$60.8 million. - 3.
-THAT the project scope for remaining work of the first phase of the future Tower to include foundation, and shared site servicing and central elevator/stair core be approved at a provisional total project cost of \$9.0 million.
+THAT the project scope for Goldring Centre for High Performance Sport, comprising approximately 6,700 net assignable square metres (or 11,189 gross square metres) plus a portion of shared site servicing and a central elevator/stair core, to be constructed concurrently with the Goldring Centre as the first phase of a future Tower, be approved. - 3.
+THAT the project scope for remaining work of the first phase of the future Tower to include foundation, and shared site servicing and central elevator/stair core be approved.